Best Wine Bars in Bend, OR

 Snacks: Cheese, charcuterie, and small plates.

-Having visited Stoller Wine at their vineyard in Dundee, we were excited to see a tasting room in Bend.
+Having visited Stoller Wine at their vineyard in Dundee, I was excited to see a tasting room in Bend.
 It’s one of the newest wine bars featured here, having just opened its doors in 2021.
-Our visit there did not disappoint.
 The tasting room is one of the most visually striking on this list, with its sunny lofted space and heavy wooden rafters.
 The large and open patio is also a treat on a sunny day.
 If you’re new to Stoller, consider trying out a flight of wines produced from their vineyards in Oregon’s Dundee Hills, an area known for creating phenomenal Pinot Noir and Chardonnay.
-The wines at Stoller typify what we love about this region and will have you feeling like you’ve been transported to wine country.
+The wines at Stoller typify what I love about this region and will have you feeling like you’ve been transported to wine country.

 Bledsoe Family Winery